The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 If the internet is completely down, you may also want to read:

-Older routers may struggle to handle many connected devices.
+Older routers may not handle modern internet usage well, especially in homes with many connected devices.

 Xfinity Gateway Keeps Restarting